• Skip to primary navigation

 A collage of photos of ciabatta garlic bread with text overlay "Cheesy Ciabatta Bread Recipe".
 A of photo of ciabatta garlic bread with text overlay "Cheesy Ciabatta Bread Recipe".

 This Garlic Ciabatta Bread Recipe is quick and easy to make, and ready in 20 minutes!
 It's a delicious side dish bursting with garlic flavor!
-Perfect to serve with pasta, soups, salads, and beyond!
+Perfect to serve with ravioli in pomodoro sauce, Mediterranean tomato soup, sweet potato beet salad, and beyond!

 A few pieces of ciabatta garlic bread placed on a piece of parchment paper and topped with flaky salt and fresh parsley.